FDR0903/jmp-talk/slides.md

 ---

-# Optimal bonding curve
+# Strategic bonding curve
 ### The model
-* The DLP does not  observe the regime $g$ directly.
-Available information in the blockchain: the trading flow
+* The DLP does not  observe the regime $g$.
+* Available information in the blockchain: the trading flow
 * We can assign a probability probability $\Psi^{j}_{t}$ to be in regime $j$ at time $t$ given $\mathcal{F}_t$
 $$
  \Psi^{j}_{t} = \mathbb{E}\left[ \mathrm{1}_{g_t = j} \,\mid\,\mathcal{F}_t\right]